What it’s Really Like Working for Microsoft

 In various company reviews, other employees describe some negatives as the high amount of office politics, navigating the bureaucracy of working at such a big company, and the possibility of career stagnation.

 Every company has organizational politics, but some employees said on Glassdoor it can be particularly bad at Microsoft.
 One reviewer wrote there’s a “fair amount of political infighting,” and another reviewer said, “your career can excel a lot more if you align with the right manager” and drink the company Kool-Aid.

 Microsoft provides many opportunities to work on exciting projects, but employees say the competition from co-workers is very stiff.
 Some employees on Glassdoor say it’s easy for your career to stagnate at the company by getting stuck on projects that don’t have high visibility.

-Getting a Job at Microsoft
+How to Get Job at Microsoft

 While hiring may have slowed down recently at Microsoft, that doesn’t mean you should shy away from applying there.
 The Big Five tech companies like Amazon, Google, and Microsoft are all currently fighting for the most talented workers worldwide, and the pandemic hasn’t changed it that much.

 Every year, Microsoft hires between 15,000 to 20,000 workers externally, and it hires and promotes about the same amount internally, according to CNBC.
 The company receives millions of applications per year and not just for tech positions.
 You can also apply for HR, finance, and research jobs at Microsoft.